probcomp/Gen.jl/docs/src/ref/gfi.md

 Generative functions may support computation of gradients with respect to (i) all or a subset of its arguments, (ii) its **trainable parameters**, and (iii) the value of certain random choices.
 The set of elements (either arguments, trainable parameters, or random choices) for which gradients are available is called the *gradient source set*.
-A generative function statically reports whether or not it is able to compute gradients with respect to each of its arguments, through the function `has_argument_grads`.
+A generative function statically reports whether or not it is able to compute gradients with respect to each of its arguments, through the function [`has_argument_grads`](@ref).
 Let ``x_G`` denote the set of arguments for which the generative function does support gradient computation.
 Similarly, a generative function supports gradients with respect the value of random choices made at all or a subset of addresses.
 If the return value of the function is conditionally independent of each element in the gradient source set given the other elements in the gradient source set and values of all other random choices, for all possible traces of the function, then the generative function requires a *return value gradient* to compute gradients with respect to elements of the gradient source set.
-This static property of the generative function is reported by `accepts_output_grad`.
+This static property of the generative function is reported by [`accepts_output_grad`](@ref).

+## Generative function interface

+The complete set of methods in the generative function interface (GFI) is:
 ```@docs
+simulate
+generate
+update
+regenerate
+get_args
+get_retval
+get_choices
+get_score
+get_gen_fn
+Base.getindex
+project
+propose
+assess
 has_argument_grads
 accepts_output_grad
 accumulate_param_gradients!